proyectitos-fisi/elenadb/docs/architecture.md

 ## Storage

-A database directory is just a bunch of .table and .index file.
+A database directory is just a bunch of .table and .index files, plus a `elena.meta.table` file.

 ```text
 mydb.elena